On the Preference Relations with Negatively Transitive Asymmetric Part. I: Mathematical Background

 \begin{proof} Let $F=P_R$ be the asymmetric part of the preorder $R$ on the coproduct $A$.

-{\rm (i)} According to Proposition~\ref{A.4.1}, {\rm (iv)}, the relations $xFy$ and $\pi(x)<\pi(y)$ are equivalent.
-Therefore $\pi$ is a strictly increasing map and any open interval $J$ in $A$ is ${\cal E}$-saturated.
-Moreover, $\pi$ maps any open interval $J$ in $A$ into an open interval $K$ in $I$ whose endpoint(s) is (are) the image(s) of the endpoint(s) of $J$.
-Since the sets $A_\iota$, $\iota\in I$, are not empty, the natural projection $\pi$ is a surjective map and we have $\pi(J)=K$.
-On the other hand, the inverse image $\pi^{-1}(K)$ of an open interval $K$ in $I$ is an open interval in $A$ with endpoint(s) chosen to be inverse image(s) of the endpoint(s) of $K$.
-Thus, the existence of the maps~(\ref{A.5.5}) and~(\ref{A.5.10}) is justified.
-In accord with~(\ref{A.5.5}), $\pi(\pi^{-1}(K))=K$ and the ${\cal E}$-saturation of the open intervals $J$ in $A$ yields $J=\pi^{-1}(\pi(J))$.
+{\rm (i)} According to Proposition~\ref{5.15.1}, {\rm (iv)}, {\rm (v)}, the relations $xFy$ and $p(x)<p(y)$ are equivalent and hence any open interval $J$ in $A$ is ${\cal E}$-saturated.
+In particular, $p$ is a strictly increasing map.
+Moreover, $p$ maps any open interval $J$ in $A$ into an open interval $K$ in $I$ whose endpoint(s) is (are) the image(s) of the endpoint(s) of $J$.
+Since the sets $A_\iota$, $\iota\in I$, are not empty, the natural projection $p$ is a surjective map and we have $p(J)=K$.
+On the other hand, the inverse image $p^{-1}(K)$ of an open interval $K$ in $I$ is an open interval in $A$ with endpoint(s) chosen to be inverse image(s) of the endpoint(s) of $K$.
+Thus, the existence of the maps~(\ref{5.20.5}) and~(\ref{5.20.10}) is justified.
+Finally, we have $p(p^{-1}(K))=K$ and the ${\cal E}$-saturatedness of the open intervals $J$ in $A$ yields $J=p^{-1}(p(J))$.